Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 [INFO ][logstash.agent           ] Pipelines running {:count=>2, :running_pipelines=>[:main, :".monitoring-logstash"], :non_running_pipelines=>[]}
 [INFO ][logstash.agent           ] Successfully started Logstash API endpoint {:port=>9600}
 ```
-Once, Logstash is successfully processing data you see them flying by in the log output.
+Once, Logstash is successfully processing data, you see them flying by as JSON-Payload in the log output.

 #### Check Elasticsearch processing
 It takes a while until Elasticsearch is finally started and reports it with the following line: